abznak/shortnar/README.md

 ## Example

-Take a look at <http://4gh.es> and <http://4gh.es/5P88x> to see Shortnar in action.
+Take a look at <http://4gh.es> and <http://4gh.es/mbZXc> see Shortnar in action.

 ## License